lizmat/articles/5to6-phasers.md

 When used like that with a `BEGIN` phaser, you are in fact creating a nameless constant and assigning that at runtime.

+Because of pre-compilation of modules, if you would like this type of code in a module, you would probably be better of using the `INIT` phaser:

+    # Perl 6
+    my $foo = INIT %*ENV<FOO> // 42;

 Additional phasers in Perl 6
 ============================